Matteo-Malve/RAGMedAssist-INLPT-WS2023/project/evaluation/llm_evaluation/EVAL_QUESTIONS.md

 ## List Questions

-(- What are the key components of emotional intelligence as it relates to patient care in nursing?)
+- What are the key components of emotional intelligence as it relates to patient care in nursing?

 - List the cognitive domains affected by intelligence quotient (IQ) variations in children with specific learning disabilities.